Comparisons12 min read

 • Marketing Cloud / Account Engagement: Email marketing, journey builder, advertising studio (separate product)

-• Agentforce AI: Autonomous AI agents for sales, service, and marketing that can take action — not just suggest it
+• Agentforce AI: Autonomous AI agents for sales, service, and marketing that can actually take action — not just make suggestions

-• Data Cloud: Real-time customer data platform for unified profiles
+• Data Cloud: Real-time customer data platform that builds unified profiles

-• Lightning Platform: Build custom apps with low-code/no-code tools or full Apex development
+• Lightning Platform: Build custom apps with low-code/no-code or full Apex development

 • AppExchange: 7,000+ third-party integrations and apps

-• Flow Builder: Advanced workflow automation without coding
+• Flow Builder: Complex workflow automation without needing to code

 Salesforce Pricing (2026)